jphilip86/group_project_507_individual/README.md

-## Database Connection and Data Exploration
+## Database Connection

-This document outlines the steps I followed to set up my Python environment, connect to the MySQL database, and explore the `research_experiment_refactor_test` table.
+These are the steps to set up my Python environment, connect to the MySQL database, and explore the `research_experiment_refactor_test` table.

 ---